DimitarChristoff/loadr/README.md

 ## credits

-Messages taken from VideoStream for Chromecast plugin for Chrome.
+Messages taken from VideoStream for Chromecast plugin for Chrome, who probably took them from a pastebin I have found.
+No idea, thanks to whoever wrote them.

+## messages

 Full list (also available via `instance.messages`):